Noise causes stress

 - the workplaces should be arranged in such a way that people who communicate often with each other are placed as closely together as possible;

-- meeting rooms and communication areas are located away from workplaces;
+- meeting rooms and communication areas are located away from workplaces a much as possible;

 - groups of workplaces and meeting rooms are effectively soundproofed;